Ongoing Research Projects in the Schroeder Laboratory

-Mouse neural-glial metabolic modeling for exploring the FABP7 circadian-sleep-metabolism node in neurological health
+Mouse neural-glial metabolic modeling for exploring the intersection of sleep and metabolism in neurological health

 According to the astrocyte-neuron lactate shuttle hypothesis (ANLSH), strong metabolic coupling occurs between astrocytes and neurons, with the astrocyte serving “protective” and “supportive” roles for the neurons.
 Increased neural activity during “wake” periods, associated with glutamine “wake” signaling, leads to increased accumulation of fatty acids leading to increased production of reactive oxygen species (ROS) which induces lipid peroxidation, leading to disruption in neuronal membrane integrity.
 Astrocytes protect neurons from fatty acid- and excito- toxicity by the uptake of fatty acids and glutamate (produced during “wake” periods), particularly at the tripartite synapse, and shuttle lactate to neurons supporting wake-associated increased neural activity.
 It is hypothesized that sleep pressure builds with increased energy generation in neuronal mitochondria, in part through the export of ATP from astrocytes and somnogenic effect of adenosine, and the role of sleep is to synthesize lipids, repair and maintain cell membranes, and scavenge ROS.
 High lipid accumulation in astrocytes and dysregulation or disruption of lipid metabolism is associated with seizures, excitotoxicity, and epilepsy disease progression.
-A key component in fatty acid trafficking at the tripartite synapse is Fatty acid binding protein 7 (FABP7), an astrocyte-enriched circadian clock-controlled protein that regulates the subcellular trafficking of fatty acids.
-Required for normal sleep, Fabp7 is also known to affect gene transcription, metabolism, neural-glial interactions, and lipid storage.
-Increased Fabp7 expression is associated with traumatic brain injury (TBI), and the dysregulation of Fabp7 expression has been implicated in a wide range of neurological diseases, including Alzheimer’s disease (AD), Down syndrome, Parkinson’s disease (PD), depression, and glioblastoma tumorigenesis.
-We propose that FABP7 is a molecular “node” that integrates circadian rhythms, sleep, metabolism to facilitate neurological health.
-However, the potential role of FABP7 as a molecular node is only now being appreciated and investigated.
-Initial in vivo studies suggests that there is an as-yet uninvestigated link between FABP7 and diurnal metabolism that is crucial for gaining a systems-level understanding of neural-glial mediated neural health.
-Given their strong metabolic links and regulation by proteins, reconstructions of global neural-glial networks of metabolic interactions incorporating all chemical reactions constrained by enzyme abundance (called Resource Allocation Models, or RAMs) are potentially invaluable tools for improving systems-level understanding.
+This makes metabolic modeling an excellent tool for exploring the links between metabolism (primary and secondary), circadian rhythms, and neurological health.
+Particular diseases studied include epilepsy and traumatic brain injury (TBI).

 Experimental Collaborator:Jason Gerstner